zjh199683/vrem-fl/README.md

 # VREM-FL
-The code in this repository implements algorithms and simulations of the article ``VREM-FL: Mobility-Aware Computation-Scheduling Co-Design for Vehicular Federated Learning'' published in the IEEE Transactions on Vehicular Technology.
+The code in this repository implements algorithms and simulations of the article "VREM-FL: Mobility-Aware Computation-Scheduling Co-Design for Vehicular Federated Learning" published in the IEEE Transactions on Vehicular Technology.
 Please jump to the bottom for full citation and all references.